Let us see you in the Gallery of the Meeting

 How to join the NU Class Meeting

 See group email from firstname.lastname@example.org each week.
-The invitation will only be valid for the coming Sunday.
 The name and a brief biography of the Speaker will be included.
 It will contain the web page URL, meeting phone numbers, and the day’s password.
+The invitation from any week will be valid for future Sundays.
 If you are not included in the group email, and would like to be, contact this email for the week’s invitation or to be added to the group email.

 When you are ready to join the meeting, use the web page URL.
 Click on it.
 If a screen does not appear saying “Join a Meeting,” copy the URL and enter it in another browser.
 (The writer has to use Google Chrome.)